* Foreign-policy aide to Democratic presidential candidate Michael Dukakis in 1988

-- Infamously claimed, falsely, that the deadly 9/11/12 terrorist attack against an American diplomatic mission in Benghazi was not a premeditated assault, but rather a “spontaneous reaction” to “a hateful and offensive video that was widely disseminated throughout the Arab and Muslim world”
+* Infamously claimed, falsely, that the deadly 9/11/12 terrorist attack against an American diplomatic mission in Benghazi was a “spontaneous” response to “a hateful and offensive [anti-Muslim] video”

 During the 1988 presidential campaign, Rice served as a foreign-policy aide to Democrat candidate Michael Dukakis.